danquah/pres-rig-dev-platforms/slides.md

 layout: statement
 backgroundSize: 90% auto
 ---
-# Is it worth bothering with users?
+# Should we care about our users?

 yes
 <center>